-1. Planning Permission in Principle (PPP) (02/01482/OUT) was granted in September 2016 for a residential, commercial, and industrial development with associated school provision, open space, and landscaping.
+Planning Permission in Principle (PPP) (02/01482/OUT) was granted in 1.
+September 2016 for a residential, commercial, and industrial development with associated school provision, open space, and landscaping.
 Several other related permissions have also been approved.
 These include approvals for 150 affordable houses split between two approvals in 2005 and 2008 (05/00410/FUL and 08/01458/FUL) which represent Phase 1 of the 'Oudenarde Village' development, to the north of the railway line and accessed via Clayton Road.
 Other permissions associated to roads and other infrastructure are also in place, being approved in advance of the S75 agreement for the PPP being concluded.
 Planning permission for part of Phase 2A of 159 dwellings(16/02156/AMM) was approved in October 2020 following a call-in by Scottish Ministers.
 Development has recently commenced (October 2023).
 As part of the call-in a Modification Order of the PPP was submitted to the Scottish Government in May 2020 and was subsequently adopted in July 2020.
 The Modified Order added in a condition related to the delivery of required-off-site works on the M90 slip roads and junctions.
 A detailed planning history is set out in the 'Site History' section below.

 - 2. The application site comprises an area of relatively level ground between the A912 to the south, the Edinburgh-Perth railway line to the north, the M90 to the west with Bridge of Earn beyond, whilst immediately east is undeveloped land that has permission for 159 dwellings (16/02156/AMM).
 Beyond that is undeveloped land.
 The A912 road has been upgraded to facilitate the development of land and includes a roundabout to provide access to areas to both its north and south. - 3.
 Oudenarde (including the proposed site) is allocated in the Perth and Kinross Local Development Plan 2 (LDP2) 2019 (H15) for mixed use development, with an indicative residential capacity of 1,600 dwellings. - 4.
 More recently, planning permission for 66 bungalow style dwellinghouses, ranging from 2-3 bedroom in size, and for associated landscaping and infrastructure immediately north-west of the A912 roundabout was the second AMSC permission approve under the amended PPP.
 Planning application reference 21/00615/AMM refers. - 5.
-This application, alongside planning applications 23/00144/AMM and 23/00145/AMM, currently pending consideration, represent 'Phase 2a' which relate to the same site as that previously approved under 21/00615/AMM and the overall number of dwellings remain the same.
+This application, alongside planning applications 23/00145/AMM and 23/00146/AMM, currently pending consideration, represent 'Phase 2a' which relate to the same site as that previously approved under 21/00615/AMM and the overall number of dwellings remain the same.
 All three AMSC applications have been submitted due to changes across the site which were deemed to be material and therefore could not benefit from a non-material variation under Section 64 of the Town and Country Planning (Scotland) Act 1997 (as amended). - 6.
-This application relates to plots 44-47 and 64-66.
+This application relates to plots 1-29.
 The number of properties has not increased, the position in general terms of housing plots has not been revised, however there have been changes to house types, finishing materials, finished floor levels, boundary treatments, garage positions and road layout. - 7.
-The proposal includes a landscape buffer along the northern edge.
-Cycling and walking routes would run through this landscaped buffer, connecting with the wider Oudenarde site and beyond, including Bridge of Earn.
-A central landscape strip is proposed within planning application reference 23/00145/AMM and recycling area is proposed in the northeast corner of this site, near the access to the future park and ride site.
+The proposal includes a landscape buffer along the southern edge, adjacent to the A912 and along the western boundary with the M90 southbound slip road.
+Cycling and walking routes would run through these landscaped buffers, connecting with the wider Oudenarde site and beyond, including Bridge of Earn.
+A central landscape strip is proposed within planning application reference 23/00145/AMM and recycling area is proposed in the northeast corner of the site, within planning application reference 23/00146/AMM, near the access to the future park and ride site.